datamads/SuperCollider-Learning-Resources/readme.md

 [A gentle introduction to SuperCollider](https://ccrma.stanford.edu/~ruviaro/texts/A_Gentle_Introduction_To_SuperCollider.pdf)

-A great, cohesive and free e-book that works great as an introduction to the language and a programming way of thinking about music
+A great, cohesive and very thorough e-book introducing both SuperCollider and a programmatical way of thinking about music.
+One of the best ways to get started with SC.

 [Thor Magnussons e-book](https://thormagnusson.gitbooks.io/scoring/content/ )